Jeff Bogard: Reflections on R.E.A. Homes

 Q: Do you have any advice you’d like to share from your experience?

 Jeff: There’s something to be said for finding your passion and pursuing it because most of the time it doesn’t feel like work.
-Having had this opportunity to serve clients like we have done over the last 10 years has been an honor.
+Having had this opportunity to serve clients like we have has been an honor.
 There’s something very satisfying about a career in providing shelter to others, especially the one-of-a-kind luxury custom residences we build.

 It’s also important to stay focused on what you do.
 No one will ever be as excited or as passionate about your vision as you.
 If others thought what you were doing was a great idea, they would probably be doing it themselves.
 There’s a balance between finding what you’re passionate about and at some point just jumping off and going for it.